tatuylonen/wikitextprocessor/README.md

 Expands the selected templates, parser functions and Lua macros in the given Wikitext.
 This can selectively expand some or all templates.
-This can also capture the arguments and/or the expansion of any template as well as substitute programmatic expansions instead of the default expansions.
+This can also capture the arguments and/or the expansion of any template as well as substitute custom expansions instead of the default expansions.

 The ``Wtp.start_page()`` function must be called before this function to set the page title (which may be used by templates and Lua macros).
 The